Jasperabez/jasperabez.github.io/_posts/2020-03-11-Using-AWS-Rekognition-For-Face-Recognition.md

+---
+layout: post
+title: Using AWS Rekognition For Facial Identification
+---
 Facial recognition is kind of neat, and had been quite widely use as a quick and dirty way of identifying an individual.

 Traditionally to implement Facial recognition we need to:

 1. Identify Faces in an Image

 2. Extract features from the face

 3. Store the features from step 2 in a database, tagged with a name/index

 3. Repeat Step 1 and 2, and compare the new features with all the faces in the database using a classifier then you will get the desired name/index

-There're some great libraries that you can use to implement these steps, such as the "face_recognition" library by ageitgey, which does ease the process relatively.
+There're some great libraries that you can use to implement these steps, such as the [https://github.com/ageitgey/face_recognition]("face_recognition") library by [https://github.com/ageitgey](Adam Geitgey), which does ease the process relatively.
 However there's still a fair bit of work to setup and deploy, with some accuracy issues.

-Hence, depending on time limitations and the scpoe of your project you might want to opt for a tool like Aws Rekognition which greatly simplifies and abstracts the steps for doing facial recognition for you.
+Hence, depending on time limitations and the scpoe of your project you might want to opt for a tool like AWS Rekognition which greatly simplifies and abstracts the steps for doing facial recognition for you.

-Just a short note however, Aws rekognition have no GUI available on the Aws web console, hence I'll also provide the steps to setting up Aws programmatic access in this guide.
+Just a short note however, AWS rekognition have no GUI available on the AWS web console, hence I'll also provide the steps to setting up AWS programmatic access in this guide.

-# Step 1 - Setting up Aws programmatic access
+# Step 1 - Setting up AWS programmatic access

-1. Login to Aws management console
+1. Login to AWS management console

 2. Click on **Services** > **IAM** (found under the section “Security, Identity & Compliance).